AshbySowell/GoodModelBadModel/README.md

 To report an issue, please use the [issue tracker](https://github.com/AshbySowell/gmbm-community/issues) provided in this repository.
 Ensure to check existing issues to avoid duplicates and provide as much information as possible to replicate the issue.

 ## Suggesting Features
 We love to hear your ideas!
-If you have a suggestion that could make Good Model Bad Model better, please post it in the [discussions](https://github.com/AshbySowell/gmbm-community/discussions) area.
+If you have a suggestion that could make gmbm better, please post it in the [discussions](https://github.com/AshbySowell/gmbm-community/discussions) area.

 ## Connect with Us
 Visit our website: [gmbm](https://goodmodelbadmodel.com/)